momentohq/client-sdk-javascript/examples/nodejs/topics/README.md

 ## Example Requirements

 - Node version 14 or higher is required
-- A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)
+- To get started with Momento you will need a Momento Auth Token.
+You can get one from the [Momento Console](https://console.gomomento.com).

 This directory contains a project that illustrates how to use Momento topics (aka PubSub).